 Solar Water Heaters are the only electric to non-electric fuel switching measure offered in the Company's approved EE&C Plan for the residential sector.
-One solar water heater was rebated in PY5, with energy savings calculated according to the 2013 TRM.
+Four solar water heaters were rebated in PY5, with energy savings calculated according to the 2013 TRM.
 Absorption chillers and combined heat and power projects may also be eligible under the approved commercial and industrial equipment programs, but no associated rebate applications were approved in PY5.